How to Improve Your Skills While Job Hunting

 Every little bit counts.
-If you can’t find any industry-specific certifications, then look for certifications in niches that could improve your job skills.
-For example, a former manager might consider a certification in digital marketing.
+If you can’t find any industry-specific certifications, then look for certifications in niches that could improve your employability skills.

 Improve Your Education Credentials

-Although certifications can improve your skills, advanced education can have an even more powerful effect.
+Although certifications can improve your employability skills, advanced education can have an even more powerful effect.
 While are searching for job vacancies, consider what you can do right now.
 Perhaps you can devote some time to volunteer work.
 Maybe you meet people who can mentor you.
 Employers look at taking initiatives as employability skills.

 There are always ways to advance your education credentials.
 If you have a Master’s degree, then you can consider continuing education credits.
 If you have no degree, then you can consider getting an Associate’s.